HMS Rosario (J219): Service in the Royal Navy

 She was then sold to Belgium in 1953.

 Service in the Belgian Navy

 Rosario was renamed De Moor and was commissioned on 15 January 1953.

-On 4 April 1967, the ship left Oostende for Australia on a 6 month scientific expedition.
+On 4 April 1967, the ship left Oostende for Australia on a 6-month scientific expedition.
 She made multiple port calls to Tunis, Port Said, Massawa, Colombo, Djakarta, Fremantle, Melbourne, Sydney, Brisbane, Cairns, Gladstone, Townsville, Darwin, Singapore, Cochin, Diego Suarez, Cape town, Abidjan and Tenerife.
-She returned back to Oostende on 20 February 1968.
+She returned to Oostende on 20 February 1968.
 The ship had to return via South Africa due to the ongoing War of Attrition between Egypt and Israel.

 The ship was decommissioned in 1969 and sold for scrap in Bruges, 1970.